gifford-lab/ec2-launcher-pro/README.md

 A tool that lauches docker jobs on Amazon EC2.

+## Optional prerequisite
++ To enable email notification after job is done, register your Amazon account for Amazon Simple Email Service (SES) (set up in your Amazon EC2 console)

 ## Connection Mode
 Two connection modes are provided: VPN and S3.